jeffThompson/CollisionDetection/BookMarkdownFiles/poly-rect.md

-## POLYGON/RECTANGLE
+# POLYGON/RECTANGLE
 Like the previous example, collision between a polygon and a rectangle really just requires us to extend existing functions.
-In this case, we can test if any of the edges of the rectangle are hitting any of the edges of the polygon, which is basically Line/Line collision!
+In this case, we can test if any of the edges of the rectangle are hitting any of the edges of the polygon.

+To do this, we test [Line/Rectangle](line-rectangle.php) collision for each side of the polygon.

+	boolean collision = lineRect(vc.x,vc.y,vn.x,vn.y, rx,ry,rw,rh);
+	if (collision) return true;

-Also like the last example, we catch the edge case where the rectangle is inside the polygon by testing if its X/Y position (a point) is inside the polygon.
-This should be left off unless necessary, since it requires going through all the vertices of the polygon again, which will slow down your program.
+Also like the last example, we can catch the edge case where the rectangle is inside the polygon by testing if its X/Y position (a point) is inside the polygon.
+This should be left off unless necessary, since it requires going through all the vertices of the polygon again, slowing down your program.

+	boolean inside = polygonPoint(vertices, rx,ry);
+	if (inside) return true;

 Here's a full example: